cmda-bt/pt-course-20-21/getting-started.md

 ### Text Editor

 If you don’t have one yet, install a text editor.
 It doesn't really matter which one you pick, as long as you feel comfortable using it.
 However, we do recommend moving away from [Brackets](http://brackets.io/), other editors offer better customizability.
-[Atom](https://atom.io), [Sublime](https://www.sublimetext.com) and [VSCode](https://code.visualstudio.com/) are good choices.
+[VSCode](https://code.visualstudio.com/) is our recommended choice but there are other.
+[Atom](https://atom.io) and [Sublime](https://www.sublimetext.com) are both also good choices.

+> Take some time to [learn the interface and features of VSCode][learnvs].
+If you know your way around the interface, coding will be easier.
+Feeling comfortable with your tools is very important when writing code.

 [🎦 _Watch a video_ on how to install Text Editors.][videotext]